Riviera Maya Villas: Akumal, Jade Beach, Puerto Aventuras, Soliman Bay, Tankah, Tulum

 Located on Akumal Bay.
 Open all day, everyday: Breakfast 7:30-11; dinner 6:30-10 p.m.; snack bar 11 a.m.-9 p.m.; Pizzeria 1-9 p.m.
 (984) 875-9014.

 Lol Ha (means water lily) offers something for every palete . . . beef, chicken, fish, Mexican and Yucatecan specialties.
 The Caesar Salad and bananas flambe are prepared tableside.
 The owners have created a truly beautiful place to dine.
 There is a pizza restaurant attached to the main dining room and a palapa bar on the beach with great tacos, french fries and very cold cerveza among other lunch specialties.
 The main dining room is open for breakfast and dinner.
 The food is very good and the prices are moderate.
+In addition, you can drop your children at the Kids Club while you enjoy a quiet dinner on the veranda and your kids have a fun meal and meet new playmates.

 La Buena Vida Restaurant: